MetaServer > Help > Extract > Azure AI Summary

 With MetaServer’s Azure AI Summary Format rule, you can automatically summarize a long text in just a few lines.
 This can be useful for summarizing the text in an email body or documents regarding complaints, customer requests, general correspondence or extensive project descriptions.

-An “Azure AI Language Service” resource subscription is required for this module.
+An “Azure Language Service” resource subscription is required for this module.

 For example, this long article about Belgian fries (1240 lines)